ACTE Announces New York Assistant Professor & Work-based Learning Program Coordinator, as National Award Winner

-ALEXANDRIA, VA—Today, the Association for Career and Technical Education (ACTE) announced Leah Ferguson, Teacher at The Dalles High School, in The Dalles, OR as the 2026 ACTE Region V New Teacher of the Year.
-This award recognizes the finest career and technical education (CTE) teachers at the middle/secondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.
+ALEXANDRIA, VA—The Association for Career and Technical Education (ACTE) announced Cynthia Thomas, Assistant Professor & Work-based Learning Program Coordinator in the Career & Technical Educator Preparation Department at SUNY Oswego, in Syracuse, NY as the 2026 ACTE Region I Postsecondary Professional of the Year.
+This award recognizes the finest career and technical education (CTE) educators at the postsecondary school level who have demonstrated innovation in the classroom, commitment to their students and dedication to the improvement of CTE in their institutions and communities.

 ###